worldbank/counting-people-climate-risk/README.md

 ## Methodology

-The [methodology](docs/01method_intro.md) begins with a non-technical summary.
-This is followed by three chapters that dig into the data and analysis in detail.
-The final chapter discusses important [limitations](docs/limitations.md).
+The [methodology](docs/01_intro.md) begins with a non-technical summary.
+The following chapters dig into the data and analysis in detail.
+The final chapter discusses important [limitations](docs/05_limitations.md).

 ## Dashboard